Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 ### Provisioning
 Please follow the instructions in the [quickstart](../quickstart.md) to provision an open sandbox.
 Make note of the name of the resource group you provisioned, as well as the name of the workspace.

+### Kaggle credentials
+In the resource group, provisioned in the next step, lookup the Key Vault and open "Secrets" tab.
+Here we will need to create two plian text secrets with following names and contents:
+- **kaggleusername** - specifies your kaggle user name
+- **kagglekey** - this is API key that can be obtained from your profile on the kaggle

 ### Model choice
 Please update [**config**](../../examples/pipelines/ccfraud/config.yaml), field `model_name` in the `training_parameters` section, to reflect desired model to be trained, options include: SimpleLinear, SimpleLSTM, SimpleVAE